pingcap/docs-cn/best-practices/java-app-best-practices.md

 Through monitoring, you might notice that although the application only performs `INSERT` operations to the TiDB cluster, there are a lot of redundant `SELECT` statements.
 Usually this happens because JDBC sends some SQL statements to query the settings, for example, `select @@session.transaction_read_only`.
 These SQL statements are useless for TiDB, so it is recommended that you configure `useConfigs=maxPerformance` to avoid extra overhead.

-`useConfigs=maxPerformance` configuration includes a group of configurations：
+`useConfigs=maxPerformance` configuration includes a group of configurations:

 ```ini
 cacheServerConfiguration=true